Transitway (Ottawa): History

 The southwest Transitway was gradually extended southward, first to Fallowfield in 2005 and then to Barrhaven Centre in 2011.
 A median busway section was added along Chapman Mills Drive to Nepean Woods in 2014.
 The first segment of the western Transitway opened in 2009 connecting Pinecrest and Bayshore.
 This was extended to Moodie in 2017.

 Beginning in 2015, sections of the Transitway closed for conversion to light rail for the Confederation Line.
 Buses were rerouted to bus-only lanes along Highway 417, Regional Road 174, and city streets.
 The Confederation Line opened in 2019, along with a major re-organization of the Transitway network.
 Rapid routes no longer travelled through downtown Ottawa.
 Instead, all rapid routes use the Transitway to connect communities to the Confederation Line at one of three stations: Tunney's Pasture, Hurdman, or Blair.
 Routes were also renumbered to correspond with their geographic service area, resulting in the retirement of route 95, the Transitway's busiest and oldest route.

 Multiple sections of the Transitway were permanently closed for O-Train Stage 2 construction in 2021 and 2022.
 In September of 2021, the Transitway was closed between Moodie and Bayshore, followed by the section between Bayshore and Pinecrest in April of 2022.
 Buses were detoured along Highway 417, with Moodie station being relocated to temporary bus stops at the interchange ramps, and some bus routes bypassing Pinecrest and Bayshore stations eastbound as a result.
 In June, the entirety of the central Transitway between Tunney's Pasture and Dominion stations was closed, as well as the southwest Transitway between Iris and Baseline.
 Buses were detoured along Scott Street parallel to the former central Transitway, with a temporary extension and bridge connecting to Dominion Station.
 Buses were routed along Iris Street and Woodroffe Avenue between Iris and Baseline stations.

 Routes

-The following are OC Transpo's rapid routes, which travel along the Transitway with frequent service connecting communities to the O-Train.
+The following are OC Transpo's bus routes that travel along the Transitway with frequent service connecting communities to the O-Train.
 Additional OC Transpo routes also use segments of the Transitway.

 Stations and segments

 East

 The east Transitway currently consists of a series of intermittent bus-only lanes along Regional Road 174 between Blair and Place d'Orléans.
+It will be replaced by an east extension of Line 1 when it opens in 2025.